-Anthony Scaramucci: Fired in July by Trump as White House communications director after 10 days on the job.
+Anthony Scaramucci: The White House communications director was fired by Trump in July after 10 days on the job.

-Sean Spicer: Resigned as White House press secretary in July.
+Sean Spicer: Resigned as White House press secretary in July, ending a turbulent tenure.

 Michael Dubke: Resigned as White House communications director in May.

-James Comey: The FBI director, who led the Russia probe before the special counsel, was fired by Trump in May.
+James Comey: The FBI director, who led the Russia probe before the special counsel was appointed, was fired by Trump in May.

-Michael Flynn: Resigned in February as Trump's national security adviser and later pleaded guilty to lying to the FBI.
+Michael Flynn: Resigned in February as Trump's national security adviser.
+Flynn later pleaded guilty to lying to the FBI.

-Sally Yates: Fired in January by Trump as acting U.S. attorney general.
-(Reporting by Washington Newsroom; Editing by Kevin Drawbaugh and Jonathan Oatis)
+Sally Yates: Fired in January by Trump as acting attorney general.
+(Reporting by Washington Newsroom; Editing by Kevin Drawbaugh and Bill Trott)